navidJadid/openease_ci-cd_documentation/README.md

 _We are working to extend this part of the documentation, so please be patient for the update on repository setup :)_

-### Coding Principles
+### 5. Coding Principles
 A code base should, first and foremost, be easily read- and maintainable.
-Except for performance-critical applications or code segments, these goals should not be neglected.
-If your project is not maintainable, it is doomed to fail sooner or later.
+It is developers, humans, that in the end have to work on the code base.
+For that reason, these goals should have the highest priority (obviously except for performance-critical applications or code segments).
+If the project is not maintainable, it is doomed to fail sooner or later.
 Spending a bit more time writing tests or refactoring goes a long way, thus we would like to encourage a few easy-to-maintain coding principles.

 In large our coding guidelines are derived from the book _Clean Code: A Handbook of Agile Software Craftsmanship_ by Robert C. Spies, maybe better known by his alias Uncle Rob.
 We **strongly** recommend reading it, as it provides great ideas and principles to write readable and maintainable software.
 Now let us look at the coding principles which we regard as most important (aside from a proper project architecture):